 If you’re booming, you’re always likely to have 3-4 Town Centers in most situations in order to maximize your Villager production.

-You do want to be walled up when booming, but you don’t need to worry too much about being highly defended with no weak points.
+You want to be walled up when booming, but you don’t need to worry too much about being highly defended with no weak points.

 If your enemy does mount an attack at some point after you’ve begun booming, you should have enough space in your base to move your Villagers to somewhere safe and you should have enough military buildings and resource income to defend.